BasilAldwin/BrainFlow-Keyboard-Control/README.md

 ## Installation & Usage
-Download the Project: Download all the files from this repository (muse_server_backend.py, install.bat, run.bat, requirements.txt) and place them in a new folder on your computer.
+Download the Project:

+Download the zip from releases and unzip the bad boi

+(Make sure you have Python added to yo dang paths!!)

 Install Dependencies
 Double-click the install.bat script.
 This will open a terminal, download, and install all the necessary Python libraries from the requirements.txt file.
 You only need to do this once.